 - Give a unique (case-sensitive) name to your Motif.
 This name is used as value wherever theme variable (\$THEME) or translation marker (=THEME=) is.
 Optionally, you can add a description about inspiration and concepts behind your work. - Use the location 'trunk/Identity/Themes/Motifs/\$THEME/' to store your work.
 If it doesn't exist create it.
 Note that this require you to have previous commit access in CentOS Artwork Repository. - The CentOS Project is using the blue color (#204c8d) as base color for its corporate visual identity.
-Use such base corporate color information as much as possible in your artistic motif designs. - Try to make your design fit one of the theme models. - Feel free to make your art enterprise-level and beautiful. - Add the following information on your artwork (both in a visible design area and document metadata): - The name (or logo) of your artistic motif. - The copyright sentence: Copyright (C) YEAR YOURNAME - work The license under which the is released.
-All CentOS Art works are released under Creative Common Share-Alike License 3.0 (http://creativecommons.org/licenses/by-sa/3.0/).
+Use such base corporate color information as much as possible in your artistic motif designs. - Try to make your design fit one of the theme models. - Feel free to make your art enterprise-level and beautiful. - Add the following information on your artwork (both in a visible design area and document metadata): - The name (or logo) of your artistic motif. - The copyright sentence: Copyright (C) YEAR YOURNAME - license which the work All CentOS The under is released.
+Art released under Creative Common Share-Alike License 3.0 (http://creativecommons.org/licenses/by-sa/3.0/).

-2.26 The 'trunk/Identity/Themes/Motifs/Flame' Directory
+2.25 The 'Filesystem/trunk/Identity/Themes/Motifs/Flame' Directory

 This section describes the steps we followed to construct the Flame artistic motif.
-This section may be useful for anyone interested in reproducing the Flame artistic motif, or in creating new artistic motifs for The CentOS Project corporate visual identity (see Section 2.4 [Filesystem trunk Identity], page 2).
+This section may be useful for anyone interested in reproducing the Flame artistic motif, or in creating new artistic motifs for The CentOS Project corporate visual identity (see Section 2.3 [Filesystem trunk Identity], page 2).